mclaeysb/mclaeysb.github.com/facili.md

 <h1 class="with-margin-top">Some examples</h1>

+Organisations I've worked with include [Infrabel](https://infrabel.be), [Shayp](https://shayp.com/), [Equal Partners](https://equal-partners.eu/), [Teach for Belgium](https://teachforbelgium.be/), [CIRB -- paradigm.brussels](https://paradigm.brussels), [Gemeente Schaarbeek](https://www.1030.be/nl/agenda/muzik1030-network), [Art et Marges](https://www.artetmarges.be/), ...

+Here are some examples of moments I facilitated:

+> Network day

-Brussels museum Art et Marges organised a <mark>network day</mark> with 100 animators of artistic workshops from affiliated organisations.
+Brussels museum Art et Marges organised a network day with 100 animators of artistic workshops from affiliated organisations.
 They aimed to create a moment of connection, exchange and co-creation on future joint projects.
 I proposed methodologies for moments in small teams, one-on-one as well as all together, helped with practical preparations and guided the participants through their day.

+> One-day team retreat

-The collective Teach For Belgium had been experimenting with self-managing teams for a while, and wanted to rethink how to align those teams through-out the work-year.
-I designed a <mark>one-day team retreat</mark> around this question with times to explore possibilities, weigh options, make a choice and make it concrete.
+Teach For Belgium had been experimenting with self-managing teams for a while, and wanted to rethink how to align those teams through-out the work-year.
+I designed a one-day team retreat around this question with times to explore possibilities, weigh options, make a choice and make it concrete.
 They implemented (and kept improving) the resulting approach.

+> Sustainable innovation trajectory

-Infrabel, who manages the Belgian rail infrastructure, wanted to foster more innovation and cooperation across its departments through a <mark>sustainable innovation trajectory</mark> for young employees.
+Infrabel, who manages the Belgian rail infrastructure, wanted to foster more innovation and cooperation across its departments through a sustainable innovation trajectory for young employees.
 I joined a team of facilitators through the collective Impact Valley, and animated the '4D' innovation methodology for a small, young, cross-functional team composed of technicians, ITers and strategic planners.
 I guided them from values to brainstorm over value proposition to testable prototype.

-Organisations I've worked with include [Infrabel](https://infrabel.be), [Shayp](https://shayp.com/), [Equal Partners](https://equal-partners.eu/), [Teach for Belgium](https://teachforbelgium.be/), [CIRB - paradigm.brussels](https://paradigm.brussels), [Gemeente Schaarbeek](https://www.1030.be/nl/agenda/muzik1030-network), [Art et Marges](https://www.artetmarges.be/), ...

 <div class="image-box">
     <img src="img/freelance_1.jpg"/>